How to Handle Disagreements

 Protect Your Relationships

-Just because we may think we are right, does not necessarily mean the other person is wrong.
-There have been many times when I was convinced I was right, later to learn I was wrong.
+Just because we may think we are right does not necessarily mean the other person is wrong.
+There have been many times when I was convinced I was right, but later learned I was wrong.

 Let me also encourage you to avoid expressing your disagreement through email or text messages.
 If you value your relationships, discuss opposing points of view in person.
 If that is not possible, then discuss them over the phone.